 In its most important clinical trial, Xarelto was shown to cause a number of major bleeds in those people tested.
 Despite being aware of these adverse events, the makers of Xarelto may have withheld some crucial information from patients, doctors and regulators.
 A Xarelto lawsuit has been filed alleging this misconduct against Johnson & Johnson and Bayer.

 These lawsuits claim these defendant companies concealed important safety information and failed to test drug adequately before it was put on the market.

-If you have suffered major bleeding after taking Xarelto, please contact Bartimus Frickleton Robertson & Goza today.
+If you have suffered major bleeding after taking Xarelto, please contact Bartimus Frickleton Robertson & Rader today.
 You may be able to file a lawsuit for compensation.